B2B Content Marketing Funnel: Attract, Nurture & Convert Leads

 Here’s a step-by-step guide for creating a winning content formula for your B2B marketing funnel:

-Understand your prospects, including their interests and pain points.
+Understand the type of clients you want to attract, including their interests and pain points.
 You can engage the prospects through surveys or analyze feedback to understand their needs and challenges.

 This should help you create buyer personas for potential clients at each stage of the marketing funnel.